 Anecdotally, on a Facebook group for children with allergies, some parents noted increased aggressive behavior and acting out during their child’s regular use of Zyrtec.
 They felt that symptoms resolved with the use of Allegra.
 I searched this briefly and found that allergy meds are sometimes linked to negative effect on behavior, although no one particular anti-histamine is blamed.
 It appears to depend on the child.

-Our own pediatric allergist also recommended Zyrtec, but did not have any particular reason for not recommending the others.
+Our own pediatric allergist also recommended Zyrtec during our food allergy treatment, but did not have any particular reason for not recommending the others.
 If you’re looking for the quickest relief possible (and for one-off use) such as reaction to a food allergen, etc. then Benadryl might be your top choice.
 Also, according to our pediatric allergists, if you need the medication to get into your system faster, then choose liquid over tablet form.
 However, if your child needs the medication daily, then Zyrtec sounds like a safer choice.

-Top choice for nasal spray: Flonase Children’s Sensimist
+Best nasal spray for kids: Flonase Children’s Sensimist

 Two of our pediatric allergists recommended Children’s Flonase Sensimist (different formulation from the adult version).
 One pediatric allergist called it “super safe.”
 It appears to have the least amount of systemic absorption – which is what you want since you are mainly trying to treat nasal symptoms and want the drug to work locally.
 We were also warned to be sure and spray away from the nasal septum as spraying directly can damage the septum and cause nosebleeds.